deepanshs/mrsimulator/docs/getting_started.rst

 You may create as many isotopomer objects as necessary, although in this example, we stick with a single isotopomer.
-Finally, add the isotopomer objects, in this case, ``isotopomer_object``, to the instance of the Simulator class, ``sim``, as follows
+Finally, add the isotopomer objects, in this case, the variable ``isotopomer_object``, to the instance of the Simulator class, ``sim``, as follows

-    >>> sim.isotopomers = [isotopomer_object]
+    >>> sim.isotopomers.append(isotopomer_object)

 Setting up SpectroscopicDimension objects
 -----------------------------------------

 A spectroscopic dimension is a dimension of the NMR spectrum.
-The number of spectroscopic dimensions depends on the dimensionality of the NMR experiment.
-A one pulse acquired spectrum will consist of a single spectroscopic dimension, while a two-dimensional experiments will consist of two spectroscopic dimensions.
-In `mrsimulator`, a spectroscopic dimension includes keywords that are required in evaluating the spectrum/line-shape along the dimension.
+The number of spectroscopic dimensions depends on the dimensionality of the experiment.
+For example, a one-pulse acquired 1-D spectrum consists of a single spectroscopic dimension, while two-dimensional experiments will consist of two spectroscopic dimensions.
+In `mrsimulator`, we have designed the spectroscopic dimension to includes keywords that are required in evaluating the spectrum/line-shape along the dimension.
 A spectroscopic dimension may be defined as follows,

 .. code-block:: py
+    :linenos:

     >>> dimension = {
     ...     "isotope": "29Si",